 Beyond location, many offer speed, driving performance, and more.
 Another difference between many of these systems is the frequency in which they update the location.
 Some offer live tracking, some push updates on an interval basis, and others pass the information along after the fact.
 Depending on your use case the frequency of updates can greatly make a difference.

 Many available applications require some external hardware (beyond your mobile phone) to pick up information.
-These hardware devices are either OBD dongles that plug into your car or GPS transmitters that sit somewhere in the cabin of your car.
+These hardware devices take the form of OBD dongles that plug into your car or GPS transmitters that sit in the cabin of your car.
 Others offer an exclusively mobile tracking ability leveraging the internal ability of your mobile device’s sensors.

 With an app-only solution, some accuracy and data may be lost as a mobile device’s purpose is not tracking cars.
-These solutions are also only helpful when your phone is in the vehicle meaning when it comes to security they’re not likely the solution to pick.
+These tracking solutions are only helpful when your phone is in the vehicle.
+This means when it comes to security they’re not likely the solution to pick.

 Why would I need a tracker app?

-By using a tracking system in your car, you can lower insurance premiums and protect yourself in the event of an accident.
+By using a tracking system in your car, you can lower insurance premiums.
 If you live in an area often impacted by theft you might consider purchasing a tracking system that also acts as an anti-theft device.
 More advanced systems can even help catch a break-in suspect.

 These systems are also incredibly beneficial for small businesses that have vehicles on the road.
 Their cost is heavily outweighed by their benefit time and time again.
 There is major value in knowing what employees are up to and whether their driving abilities are strong.